gamera99/aipnd-project/README.md

 Project code for Udacity's AI Programming with Python Nanodegree program.
 In this project, students first develop code for an image classifier built with PyTorch, then convert it into a command line application.

-Nelson Walker
+Student:  Nelson Walker

-01/17/2022
+Date:  01/17/2022

-I would like to thank my mentor Mr. Himanshu M who helped me troubleshoot my final project Part 2 (train.py and predict.py)
+I would like to thank my mentor Mr. Himanshu M who helped me troubleshoot my final project Part 2 (train.py and predict.py) I would like to thank my mentor Mr. Survesh C for giving me advice about submitting my project.

 My final project consists of these files: